 By 1957 the grocery business had expanded enough to need bigger premises and Hoopers was sold.
 Norman’s (Budleigh) Ltd was formed and located on East Budleigh Road.
 From approximately 1960 this developed into the first ‘Cash and Carry’ in the South West and the business rapidly grew again.
-A new location in Station Yard, Budleigh followed, and from 1971 new sites were opened – Launceston, Tiverton, Bideford, Crewkerne, Taunton, Camborne, Warminster and lastly at Trago Mills near Newton Abbot.
+A new location in Station Yard, Budleigh followed, and from 1971 new sites were opened – Launceston, Tiverton, Bideford, Crewkerne, Taunton, and Highbridge.

 Over the years the whole family had been involved – Ken’s wife Pat, their son Philip (a Chartered Accountant), and Ken’s two sisters, all had various roles in the business.

 Expansion from groceries into other trades such as furniture, homewares and gardening also took place.

 By 1979 due to the size of the business and approaching retirement of Ken and Pat, Norman’s Cash and Carrys were sold to Singlo Holdings Ltd (who continued to open further branches).
 Only Philip remained involved with the business, for a short time.